Harry and the Potters: Formation (2002)

-Their origin was quite accidental.
-In Cambridge, MA, Paul DeGeorge was developing vaccines for a biotech firm as a chemical engineer.
+In Cambridge, Massachusetts, Paul DeGeorge was developing vaccines for a biotech firm as a chemical engineer.
 Paul had recently graduated from Tufts University.
 Outside the lab, Paul was a musician whose indie band—The Secrets—had toured in the northeast from 2001 to 2002.
 To promote his band, Paul co-founded a small indie label called Eskimo Laboratories.
-One of the other bands in Eskimo’s stable of talent included an act called Ed in the Refridgerators [sic], which was fronted by Paul's 14-year-old brother Joe.
+One of the other bands in Eskimo's stable of talent included an act called Ed in the Refridgerators [sic], which was fronted by Paul's 14-year-old brother Joe.
 Joe DeGeorge was a student at Norwood High School.
 He and his school friend Andrew MacLeay (A.K.A.
 Shaggy) had been playing in rock bands together since they were 11 and 12 years old.

 A couple of years earlier after reading the Harry Potter books, Paul formulated the premise for Harry and the Potters where the principal Harry Potter characters would be the musicians: Harry as the front man, Ron on guitar, Hermione on bass and Hagrid on drums.
-Then a crisis of sorts struck the brothers on June 22, 2002.
-During a barbecue at the DeGeorge family’s Norwood, Massachusetts home, Joe organized a concert in his backyard featuring Ed and the Refridgerators, the Secrets, and Soltero.
+During a barbecue at the DeGeorge family's Norwood, Massachusetts home, on June 22, 2002, Joe organized a concert in his backyard featuring Ed and the Refridgerators, the Secrets, and Soltero.
 However, the latter two bands canceled the day of the event.
-To rescue a nearly lost opportunity, while waiting hopefully for a band to show, Harry and the Potters came into existence over the next hour when the two brothers wrote seven Potter-themed songs.
+To rescue a nearly lost opportunity, while waiting for a band to show, the two brothers wrote seven Potter-themed songs.
 They performed that first concert as Harry and the Potters for six people who remained of their audience.
-Of those seven backyard songs, five were to make it onto the band's first album in 2003.
+Of those seven backyard songs, five made it onto the band's first album in 2003.